Luther (1974 film): Plot

 Luther ascends his pulpit, hindered by cramps, in 1525, during the Peasants' Revolt.
 A wounded knight wheels in a fallen comrade, celebrates Luther's accomplishments but accuses him of abandoning his supporters.
 Luther denies this, and the knight wipes blood across Luther's white surplice.

 The film recaps to the Augustinian monastery in Erfurt in 1506, when Luther becomes a monk.
 The knight explains Luther sought to protect himself from demons and excelled in the "counsels of perfection" to suppress internal doubt.
 Luther serves food, cleans latrines, washes dishes, shivers in bed, and paces in prayer, saying, "I am afraid of the darkness and the hole in it ... and there's no bottom to it!"
 Overwhelmed by his sinfulness, he leaves the stalls of chanting monks and collapses.
 The knight reports he dealt with doubts by "dropping them" into his bowels, i.e., becoming constipated.

-Before the first mass in which he officiates, Brother Weinand tells him his father will attend and, in vesting Luther, has him confess the Apostles' Creed, repeating "the forgiveness of sins", to tell him that "God isn't angry with you.
+Before the first Mass in which he officiates, Brother Weinand tells him his father will attend and, in vesting Luther, has him confess the Apostles' Creed, repeating "the forgiveness of sins", to tell him that "God isn't angry with you.
 It is you that are angry with him."

 Luther imagines Jesus as a fearsome judge on a rainbow with an admonitory sword.
-In the mass, he appears forgetful.
-Hans Luther scolds him for failing to honor father and mother when he left law to enter the convent and says he believes Luther is murdering himself.
+In the Mass, he appears forgetful.
+Hans Luther scolds him for failing to honor father and mother when he left law for the monastery and says he believes Luther is murdering himself.
 Luther says a vision moved him to promise St. Anne to become a monk and felt closest to his father.

 The knight comments: "So the praising ended, and the blasphemy began."
 Johann Tetzel preaches indulgences with pomp, claiming they would provide forgiveness even if one offered violence to the Virgin Mary.
 Luther meets his mentor Vicar General Johann von Staupitz who accuses him of resenting authority and making it ridiculous by meticulous observance of monastic rule.
 Staupitz urges him to critique the church in Latin rather than German to avoid encouraging revolt.